Can I Legally Record the Police in North Carolina?

 Have Questions about Your Rights?
 Call Randall & Stump

 Smartphone recordings of police activity can provide powerful proof of wrongful officer behavior and enforce accountability, and you are well within your rights to film an officer in public.
-If you are wrongfully detained or mistreated by police for recording their activity in North Carolina, you should immediately contact a lawyer who can ensure your rights are protected.
+If you are wrongfully detained or mistreated by police for recording their activity, you should immediately contact a criminal lawyer in Charlotte, NC who can ensure your rights are protected.
 The police abuse their authority to violate Constitutional rights; however, they are not above the law.

 Randall & Stump, Criminal Defense Attorneys has a team of legal professionals ready to work on your case.
 Call us today at (980) 237-4579 or use our online contact form to schedule a free initial consultation.